 A Florida vacation home does not qualify a party to be a Florida resident.
 Florida residency cannot be established by “mere maintenance of a vacation or other temporary home in the state.”
 Gilman, 413 So.2d at 413.
 But, if you’ve been in Florida for over 6 months, it’s tough to label the home you’ve been staying in as a “vacation home”.

 Of course, before making the decision to file in Illinois or Florida you should carefully consider the two states’ different divorce laws and how they would apply to your case in particular.
+Talk to a Chicago, Illinois lawyer who is licensed in both Illinois and Florida to get all the information you need.
 Upon deciding which court system would be more favorable to you, it would appear that you can file in Illinois any time and must establish a six month presence in Florida before filing in Florida.